Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Results

 We also explore quenching with respect to pericentre passages, because this is when satellites encounter the denser inner regions of the host CGM, and hence they should experience the most intense ram pressure.
 We found pericentre passages by using a window search method for local minima over time in the distance of a satellite from the MW-mass host after it has crossed the host's radius for the first time and interpolating between snapshots with a cubic spline function (Santistevan et al. in prep).
 We use a sufficiently large search window to eliminate spurious pericentre passages that may arise from snapshot cadence or numerical noise.
 Though we do not find an especially strong correlation between quenching delay time with respect to first pericentre passage and satellite stellar mass compared to infall events (see Appendix~\ref{sec:appendix_QDT}), many satellites have experienced more than one pericentre passage.

-In Figure~\ref{fig:QF_peris} we show the quiescent fraction of satellites versus the number of pericentre passages they have experienced.
-Satellites with $\Mstar=10^{7-9}\,\Msun$ show a prominent dependence of quiescent fraction on the number of pericentre passages.
-Most of these galaxies quench after two or more pericentre passages, demonstrating that multiple passages through the MW-mass host's dense inner CGM are required to remove their gas.
-In contrast, about $80-100$ per cent of satellites with $\Mstar=10^{5-7}\,\Msun$ are quenched prior to any pericentre passage.
-Several satellites with $\Mstar=10^{5-7}\,\Msun$ have actually experienced many pericentre passages (up to a maximum of 11), which we omit from the figure for clarity.
-The highest-mass satellites in our sample ($\Mstar=10^{9-10}\,\Msun$) have all experienced a single pericentre and are still star-forming.
-Beyond a total of three pericentre passages, the satellite population becomes completely quiescent, indicating that three pericentre passages are sufficient to quench satellites with $\Mstar\leq10^{9}\,\Msun$, except for one satellite which still contains significant $\MHI$ (but has not formed any stars in the last 200 Myr) after four pericentre passages.
+In Figure~\ref{fig:QF_peris} we show the quiescent fraction of satellites versus the total number of pericentre passages they have experienced up to $z=0$.
+About $80-100$ per cent of satellites at $\Mstar=10^{5-7}\,\Msun$ that have not yet experienced a pericentre passage are quiescent, and all satellites in this mass range that have experienced at least one pericenter passage are quiescent.
+Satellites at $\Mstar=10^{7-9}\,\Msun$ show a more prominent dependence of quiescent fraction on the number of pericentre passages as the quiescent fraction rises steeply from 0 to 1 between 0 and 3 pericentre passages.
+Out of the 17 satellites at $\Mstar=10^{7-9}\,\Msun$ that have experienced two or more pericentre passages, 11 (65 per cent) are quiescent.
+Beyond a total of three pericentre passages, the satellite population at $\Mstar=10^{5-9}\,\Msun$ is completely quiescent (except for one satellite which still contains significant $\MHI$ but has not formed any stars in the last 200 Myr after four pericentre passages), indicating that three pericentre passages are likely sufficient to quench satellites at $\Mstar\leq10^{9}\,\Msun$.
+The two highest-mass satellites in our sample ($\Mstar=10^{9-10}\,\Msun$, not shown in Figure~\ref{fig:QF_peris}) have each experienced a single pericentre passage and are still star-forming at $z=0$.
+Several satellites at $\Mstar=10^{5-7}\,\Msun$ have actually experienced many pericentre passages (up to a maximum of 11), which we omit from the figure for clarity.